-From the 19th month, persons with less severe disabilities continue to receive the same level of benefit until recovery; persons with more severe disabilities receive the disease compensation pension (annual benefit is 100% of the average daily wage in the preceding three months multiplied by 245 to 313 days until recovery, according to the degree of disability), plus a special supplement based on the worker's annual salary bonus.
+Injury and diseases compensation pension: Paid from the 19th month of disability to persons with more severe disabilities (Injury and Disease Class 1 to 3).
+The annual benefit is 100% of the basic daily benefits multiplied by 245 to 313 days until recovery, according to the degree of disability, plus a special supplement based on the worker's annual salary bonus.